 The substantial riches of L'Isle sur la Sorgue - visible today in its lavish church and the elegant mansions lining the river - comes from the fishing and textile industries.
 But by the mid-20th century this wealth was beginning to fade.
 So L'Isle de la Sorgue found a new identity and lease of life: by reinventing itself almost overnight as one of France's leading antiques centres.

 Its first antiques fair was held in 1966 and was an instant success - so much so that it has continued and become a twice-yearly fixture.
+It takes place over the long weekends of Easter and 15 August, the Feast of the Assumption, which is a public holiday in France.

 As well as it, there are two big brocante fairs a year.
 (Brocante is a level or two down from posh antiques, spanning everything from second hand goods and bric à brac to flea market junk.)
 Website for the Isle sur la Sorgue association of brocanteurs.